wackerow/loafwallet-ios/README.md

 ### Desgined with new users in mind

-Simplicity and ease-of-use is **LoafWallet**'s core design principle.
-A simple recovery phrase (which we call a paper key) is all that is needed to restore the user's wallet if they ever lose or replace their device. **LoafWallet** is [deterministic](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki), which means the user's balance and transaction history can be recovered just from the paper key.
+Simplicity and ease-of-use is **Litewallet**'s core design principle.
+A simple recovery phrase (which we call a paper key) is all that is needed to restore the user's wallet if they ever lose or replace their device. **Litewallet** is [deterministic](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki), which means the user's balance and transaction history can be recovered just from the paper key.

 ![screenshots](/images/screenshots.jpg)